People and partners

 Prof Janet Boddy

-Janet is a Professor of Child, Youth and Family Studies at the University of Sussex and a member of the steering group for Sussex Kindness Research.
+Janet is a Professor of Child, Youth and Family Studies at the University of Sussex.
 Janet's research is concerned with family lives and with services for children and families, in the UK and internationally.
 She has recently conducted research that examines the moral narratives and identity positions associated with environmental responsibility.

 Dr Duncan Shrewsbury

-Duncan is a GP and Senior Lecturer in General Practice at the Brighton and Sussex Medical School and a member of the steering group for Sussex Kindness Research.
+Duncan is a GP and Senior Lecturer in General Practice at the Brighton and Sussex Medical School.
 Duncan's research background is largely in medical education, but extends to mental health, practitioner wellbeing and workforce issues.
 He is particularly interested in exploring the experience of kindness and compassion in healthcare practitioners.

 Dr Synne Dyvik

-Synne is a Senior Lecturer in International Relations and a member of the steering group for Sussex Kindness Research.
+Synne is a Senior Lecturer in International Relations.
 Her research is situated within feminist and gender theory, critical war studies, and critical military studies.
 She focusses on the embodiment of international relations, particularly through militarism, violence and warfare, and the relationship between bodies, gender and war.
 She has researched the relationship between embodiment, narrative, and gender in counter-insurgency warfare.

 Dr Emma Russell